Yandex Cloud

 description: this is vision service account

-Save the service account ID from the id property.
-This ID is required for further configuration.
+Save the service account ID from the id field in the response; you will need it for further configuration.

 2. Assign the editor role to the service account: